 You can configure the color of the highlight in the Fonts and Colors tab of the Visual Studio Options dialog box (Tools | Options ).

 The Extend Selection feature helps successively select expanding blocks of code.
-That is, you can easily select any expression in the code by placing the caret somewhere inside it and pressing Ctrl+W a few times.
-Shrink Selection works in the opposite way and can be applied by pressing Ctrl+Shift+W.
+That is, you can easily select any expression in the code by placing the caret somewhere inside it and pressing Ctrl+Alt+Right a few times.
+Shrink Selection works in the opposite way and can be applied by pressing Ctrl+Alt+Left.

 Duplicate Line or Selection

-Quickly duplicate any line (block) of code by placing the caret at this line in the editor (or, respectively, selecting the desired block) and pressing Ctrl+D.
+Quickly duplicate any line (block) of code by placing the caret at this line in the editor (or, respectively, selecting a block) and pressing Ctrl+D.

 Multiple Entries Clipboard

-ReSharper provides a special Paste command that launches the Multiple Entries Clipboard window.
-It contains references to recent clipboard items, each marked with a figure or letter, which you can easily select between.
+ReSharper provides a special Paste command (Ctrl+Shift+V) that launches the Multiple Entries Clipboard window.
+It contains references to recent clipboard items with preview, each marked with a figure or letter, which you can easily select between.